Optimization Problems for Machine Learning: A Survey: Classification

 The distance of a particular data point $x_i$ to the separating hyperplane is

-where $\|w\|_2$ denotes the \CGrev{$2$-norm}.
-The distance to the closest data point is normalized to $\frac{1}{\|w\|_2}$.
+\revtwoJS{The distance to the closest data point is normalized to $\frac{1}{\|w\|_2}$ where $\|w\|_2$ denotes the $2$-norm}.
 Thus the data points with labels $y=-1$ are on one side of the hyperplane such that $w^\top x + \gamma \leq 1$ while the data point with labels $y=1$ are on the other side $w^\top x + \gamma \geq 1$.
 The optimization problem for finding the separating hyperplane is then

 which is equivalent to

 that is a convex quadratic problem.